ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 1. That the msg.sender is L2ToL2CrossDomainMessenger
 2. That the message being sent was originally emitted on the source chain by the same contract address

 Without the second check, it will be possible for ANY address on the source chain to send the message.
-This is undesirable because now there is no guarantee that the message was generated as a result of someone calling `CrossChainETHMultisend.send`
+This is undesirable because now there is no guarantee that the message was generated as a result of someone calling `CrossChainETHMultitransfer.send`

 ### 2. Returning msgHash from functions that emit cross domain messages